flutter/website/src/docs/cookbook/networking/background-parsing.md

 be primitive values, such as `null`, `num`, `bool`, `double`, or `String`, or simple objects such as the `List<Photo>` in this example.

-You may experience errors if you try to pass more complex objects, such as a `Future` or `http.Response` between isolates.
+You might experience errors if you try to pass more complex objects, such as a `Future` or `http.Response` between isolates.

 ## Complete example